wangbo17/GBM-SiaNet/README.md

 ## 🧠 Background

 Glioblastoma (GBM) is an incurable brain cancer, with fatal recurrence after standard treatment.
 Recurrence typically occurs within 6–9 months, with a median post-recurrence survival time of only 3–9 months.
 Current evidence suggests that treatment resistance may not be a consequence of somatic genomic alterations, shifting the research focus towards understanding the role of transcriptional heterogeneity.
-Machine learning (ML), particularly interpretable ML (iML), offers a promising approach to uncover transcriptional drivers of therapy resistance.

 ## ⚙️ Methods and Objectives